Video Production Through The Ages

 Alongside the increasing demand for social video, the popularity of video marketing is also rapidly accelerating.
 In 2020, a huge 81% of UK businesses used video as a marketing tool, which increased from 63% in 2019 (Hubspot)!
 While video is a great opportunity for organisations to showcase their products and services, due to the sheer number of videos online, organisation’s are finding it constantly more challenging to make their video stand out.

-Fortunately, professional video is more accessible than ever, with high-end cameras and techniques now available to the mass market through agencies like us at Ideal Insight.
+Fortunately, professional video content is more accessible than ever before.
+The team at Ideal Insight use high-end cameras and creative techniques to deliver bespoke content that delivers results.
 Quality footage that was once reserved exclusively for the studio budgets of Hollywood is now achievable for most small businesses.

 However, it’s taken decades of improvements in technology and consumer understanding to bring us to this point.
 Let’s take a look back at video production over the years to get an understanding of how far we’ve come as an industry!